Nonlinear optical response of resonantly driven polaron-polaritons

-\textit{Condensation of polaron-polaritons}.--- We are now ready to analyse the properties of polaron-polariton BECs in the presence of a 2DEG.
+\textit{Polaron-polariton condensate}.--- We are now ready to analyse the collective properties of polaron-polaritons.
 The system is assumed to be driven coherently by a continuous pump laser with zero angle incidence, which introduces a macroscopic occupation to the $\bk=0$ ground state of the polaron-polaritons with energy $\epsilon_0$, marked by the red star in Fig.~\ref{Fig:2}(a).
-Due to its pump-loss nature, the resulting BEC is described by a non-equilibrium Gross-Pitaevskii equation (GPE) of the form~\cite{Carusotto2004,Ciuti2005,Carusotto2013,SM}
+In the following, this is for brevity referred to as a condensate.

+We will use the single particle properties calculated above as a starting point, even though the theory used is strictly valid only for a single polaron-polariton.
+For atomic gases, such an approach has turned out to be accurate for surprisingly high polaron concentrations~\cite{Lobo2006,Fritsche2021} and we expect the same to be the case for the polaron-polaritons studied here.
+The driven-dissipative nature of semi-conductor microcavity systems is known to give rise to qualitatively new effects for polariton condensates.
+We will therefore employ a non-equilibrium Gross-Pitaevskii equation (GPE) to describe the behaviour of the polaron-polariton condensate.
+It reads~\cite{Carusotto2004,Ciuti2005,Carusotto2013,SM}

-Here, $\Psi$ is the condensate wave function, $\epsilon_{\textrm{pu}}$ is the pump laser frequency, and $E_{\textrm{pu}}$ is its amplitude.
+The condensate wave function is denoted by $\Psi,$ while $\epsilon_{\textrm{pu}}$ is the pump laser frequency, and $F_{\textrm{pu}}$ is its amplitude.
 We use an experimentally realistic value $\gamma=0.4$ meV for the polaron-polariton loss rate due to processes such as exciton decay and photon leakage through the cavity mirrors~\cite{Emmanuele2020}.
-Note that in Eq.~\eqref{gpe} we have explicitly expressed the dependence of $\epsilon_0$ and $g$ on $\epsilon_F$ to highlight that these are the parameters being varied when the electron density is tuned as shown in Fig.~\ref{Fig:2}.
-The pump laser frequency is $\epsilon_{\textrm{pu}}/2\Omega=-2.22$ as indicated by the horizontal line in Fig.~\ref{Fig:2}(b), which shows that the laser becomes increasingly blue detuned with respect to the polaron-polaritons as the electron density gets larger.
+Note that in Eq.~\eqref{gpe} we have explicitly expressed the dependence of $\epsilon_0$ and $g$ on $n_e$ to highlight that these are the parameters being varied when the electron density is tuned as shown in Fig.~\ref{Fig:2}.
+The pump laser frequency is $\epsilon_{\textrm{pu}}/2\Omega=-2.22$ as indicated by the horizontal line in Fig.~\ref{Fig:2}(b), which shows that the laser becomes increasingly blue detuned with respect to the polaron-polaritons as $n_e$ gets larger.

-In Fig.~\ref{Fig:1}(b), we plot the condensate density $n_0=|\Psi|^2$ obtained from Eq.~\eqref{gpe} as a function of the pump laser amplitude $E_{\textrm{pu}}$ for different electron densities.
+In Fig.~\ref{Fig:1}(b), we plot the condensate density $n_0=|\Psi|^2$ obtained from Eq.~\eqref{gpe} as a function of the pump laser amplitude $F_{\textrm{pu}}$ for different electron densities.
 We see that as the electron density increases, an s-shape feature emerges, which is characteristic of hysteresis effects.
-The height of the s-shape first increases and then decreases with $\epsilon_F$.
+The height of the s-shape first increases and then decreases with $n_e$.
 This non-trivial behavior is due to the combination of an increasing blue detuning of the laser and the growth of the interaction strength with the increase of the electron density.